Rok hiking along trails in Dogon Country, Mali

 The Great Mosque of Djenné is the largest mud building in the world and it was, along with the Old Town, designated a World Heritage Site by UNESCO in 1988.

-It is considered by many architects as one of the greatest achievements of the Sudano-Sahelian architectural style.
 The first mosque on the site was built around the 13th century, but the current structure dates from 1907.
-As well as being the center of the community of Djenné, it is one of the most famous landmarks in the whole Africa.
-Only Muslims are allowed to enter the mosque, but the spectacular view over it at sunrise is truly amazing.
+As well as being the center of the community of Djenné, it is one of the most famous landmarks in the whole Africa and a must place to visit.

-The mosque reaches 20 meters high along a 91-metre platform, making it the world’s largest mud-brick building.
 The famous building must be re-built every year during a one-day festival called Crépissage (Plastering), taking place in April, before the start of the rainy season.
 The plastering ceremony is as much a cultural festival as it is a required task, keeping the old structure from crumbling in the heat.

 The Dogons are best known for their religious traditions, mask dances, wooden sculpture and unique architecture in this particular countryside.